-To evaluate cell proliferation, we used a colorimetric method that determines the number of viable cells in proliferation (CellTiter 96°, Promega G3580), following the manufacturer's instructions and then seeding the cells in plates (multi-wells of 96 wells-SPL Life Sciences-with a concentration of 3.2 x 103 cell/well).
-Evaluations took place at 12, 24, 48, 72 and 96 hours, in which the culture medium was removed from each well and a solution of the kit's aqueous reagent in culture medium at a 1:5 ratio was added and left incubating at 37 °C for 4 hours.
-After that time, the optical density was read in a plate reader (Biotek ELx 800).
-To determine the number of cells for each absorbance value, we measured the optical density at different concentrations of adhered cells to determine a cell growth equation, through which we found the number of cells for each absorbance.
+Cell proliferation was evaluated by means of a colorimetric method that determines the number of viable cells in proliferation, using the CellTiter 96® commercial kit (Promega G3580) for which the manufacturer's instructions were followed, briefly, the cells were seeded in plates.
+Multi-wells of 96 wells (SPL life sciences) at a concentration of 3.2x103cell/well, after the evaluation time 12, 24, 48, 72 and 96 hours, the culture medium was removed from each well and a solution of the kit aqueous reagent in culture medium in a 1:5 ratio and left incubating at 37 °C for 4 hours, after which the optical density was read in a plate reader (Biotek ELx 800).
+To determine the number of cells for each absorbance value, optical density measurements were made at different concentrations of adhered cells and a cell growth equation was determined, through which the number of cells was found for each determined absorbance.